drewloewe/Analyzing-Rhetoric/narrative.md

 # Rhetoric and Narrative

-**Credit**: This section is adapted from the chapter on rhetoric and narrative in Atilla Hallsby's *Reading Rhetorical Theory* cited in the [References](references.md).
+**Credit**: This section is adapted from the chapter on rhetoric and narrative in Atilla Hallsby's CC-BY-NC work *Reading Rhetorical Theory* cited in the [References](references.md).

 This section discusses the relationship between rhetoric and narrative.
 The first part of this section introduces key concepts related to narrative, including the inside/outside of narratives, form, genre, and narrative frame theory.
 The second section of the chapter addresses Walter Fisher’s influential narrative paradigm and the concepts of narrative coherence and narrative fidelity.